nedjulius/green-benchmark/scripts/README.md

-# Scrapers
+# Scripts

-This directory contains all scraper scripts for our project.
+This directory contains all scripts/scrapers for our project.

 ## Requirements